jacobrphillips/pawprints/README.md

 # pawprints Animal Shelter and Rescue

-Pawprints is a full-stack web application that serves as an animal shelter and rescue platform.
+pawprints is a full-stack web application that serves as an animal shelter and rescue platform.
 It allows users to browse and adopt animals in need of a loving home.
 The application is built using React, Node.js, Express, and PostgreSQL.

 ## Features